AI development for all developers, not just AI experts. Build your AI app with Timescale Cloud today

 Retrieving relevant data from the vector database: The database is then asked to return all items whose embeddings are closest to the queries’ embedding.
 For this task, the vector database will use a distance function between vectors, such as cosine or Euclidean distance.

-Understanding these concepts is crucial, especially for those venturing into the fields of AI and data science.
+Understanding these concepts is crucial, especially for those venturing into AI and data science.
 If you’re building AI applications, check out Timescale's open-source PostgreSQL stack for AI applications.
 It includes pgvector along with two open-source extensions developed by the Timescale team: pgai and pgvectorscale.

 While pgai makes it easier for developers to build search and retrieval-augmented generation (RAG) applications by bringing more AI workflows into PostgreSQL, pgvectorscale enables developers to build more scalable AI applications with higher-performance embedding search and cost-efficient storage.